jasonogayon/autochecks-py-seleniumbase/README.md

 ### Reports

 Running the tests on whatever mode generates a test report in HTML format, found inside the **report** directory.
+If there any one test fails, a screenshot of where the failure occured is automatically included in the report.

 Author: Jason B. Ogayon \
 Software Engineer and Software Tester